Prag8855/aab/content/guides/job-notice-period.md

 > **Example 3:** Your work contract has a 3 month notice period.
 You give your resignation letter on July 10.
 Your notice period starts on July 11.
 You must work until October 11.
 That's 3 months later.

+If your company has a collective agreement (*Tarifvertrag*), you might have a different notice period.
+It might replace the notice period in your work contract.[^14]

 **During your [probation period](/glossary/Probezeit)**, your notice period is only 2 weeks.[^1]

 > **Example:** You started a job 2 months ago, and you are still in your probation period.
 You resign on July 11.
 You must work until July 25.
 That's 2 weeks later.